 IDTMs are seen as an essential resource to support teaching and learning within school, as well as playing a role in the everyday lives of young people and adults.
 The school needs to build in the use of these technologies to prepare our young people with the skills to access life-long learning and employment.
 It is also important to recognise the constant and fast paced evolution of IDTM within our society as a whole.

-At Shenfield High School, we understand the responsibility to educate our staff, parents students and governors on e-Safety issues; informing every one of the most up to date guidance available through staff and governor training, parent outreach and students through the curriculum.
+At Shenfield High School, we understand the responsibility to educate our staff, parents, students and governors on e-Safety issues; informing every one of the most up to date guidance available through staff and governor training, parent outreach and students through the curriculum.

 This e-safety policy has been developed primarily by Safeguarding Leads, in liaison with